 Fruit damage from birds, bats, and possums is high on the list of complaints from home fruit growers.
-Netting is by far the most effective option to prevent damage
+Netting is by far the most effective option to prevent damage.

 Unfortunately, the wildlife have different ideas.
 They’ll usually make the most of a handy food resource like a fruit tree.
 They may even invite their friends and family, and eat every single piece of fruit.

 So netting your fruit trees is often the reality, if you want to reliably pick fruit from your tree every year.
-It’s also a key strategy for preventing fruit fly from ruining your crop.
+It’s also a key strategy for preventing fruit flies from ruining your crop.

 This week we look at some netting options, and how they can protect your crop from most pests.